egc112/ddwrt/adblock/smartdns/readme.md

 This scripts uses domainlists for blocking domains in SmartDNS
 The script has already some default sources for blocklists incorporated which should work for normal operation but
-if you want more than see these popular sources of domain lists:
+if you want more, then see these popular sources of domain lists:
 - `https://github.com/hagezi/dns-blocklists/tree/main/domains`
 	You can get the URL of the list by clicking on the `RAW` button in the upper right corner,
 	remove `https://` and add the URL to the URL list in the script.